List of Homestuck characters: Trolls

-Kanaya is a jade-blood.
-She has a great interest in fashion, and is thematically strongly influenced by the Virgin Mary, taking on a motherly role towards the other trolls, particularly Karkat.
+Kanaya Maryam is a jade-blood.
+She has a great interest in fashion, and is thematically strongly influenced by the Virgin Mary, taking on a motherly role towards the other trolls, particularly Karkat Vantas.
 Over the course of the story, she eventually becomes a so-called "rainbow drinker", or vampire.
 Kanaya's romantic relationship with Rose Lalonde is one of the most popular canon same-sex relationships in the webcomic, commonly referred to as "Rosemary."
 Her astrological sign is Virgo.
-The name Kanaya is a reference to "Kanya" the name of Virgo in the Hindu zodiac.
+Hussie has stated that Kanaya is lesbian, but due bisexuality being the norm, this goes unnoticed in troll culture, or is considered a sexual fetish.
+The name Kanaya is a reference to "Kanya," the name of Virgo in the Hindu zodiac.
 Maryam is a reference to the Arabic form of Mary.
-Her classpect is Sylph of Space and, being the space player, she creates the genesis frog of her session.

-Terezi is the troll who guides Dave through the earlier acts of Homestuck.
-She is blind and able to visualize the world through her sense of smell and taste.
-She is teal-blooded and portrayed as an avid role-player and has a strong sense of justice.
+Terezi Pyrope is the troll who guides Dave Strider through the earlier acts of Homestuck.
+She is blind (due to the same incident involving Vriska Serket that left Tavros Nitram paralyzed) and able to visualize the world through her sense of smell and taste.
+She is teal-blooded, portrayed as an avid role-player and has a strong sense of justice.
 Her astrological sign is Libra.
 The name Terezi is a reference to the Albanian word Terezi, meaning "Justice."
 Terezi was the first of three Homestuck characters to be introduced in Namco Bandai's dating simulator Namco High, of which Andrew Hussie was the creative director.
-Her classpect is Seer of Mind.